ogu-lang/Ogu/OGU-0.1-en.md

     def double' = multiply 2

-The problem is that `double'` is a function without arguments, and these functions need to be called in parens in Ogú, like this:
+The problem is that `double'` is a function without arguments, and these functions need to be called inside parenthesis in Ogú, like this:

     def fun = println!
 "I have no arguments"